hummingbird-project/hummingbird-docs/CONTRIBUTING.md

 ## Submitting changes

-Changes should be submitting in a PR.
+Changes should be submitted in a PR.
 In the PR please describe what the changes are and why they are needed.
 Also try to keep PRs to a minimal number of changes as possible.
 It is a lot easier to review multiple PRs of smaller changes than one big PR.

 ## Deploying changes